notvcto/notvcto.github.io/content/blog/zero-announcement.md

 pattern-match to the solution.
 It has to think.

 The evaluation goes three layers deep.
 CTF solve rate on held-out problems.
-General reasoning benchmarks (GSM8K, ARC-Challenge, HumanEval) to measure whether security reasoning transfers to math and code.
+General reasoning benchmarks (GSM8K, ARC-Challenge, HumanEval) to measure whether the reasoning transfers to math and code.
 That's the most interesting research question.
 And human evaluation by real CTF players rating correctness, directness, and usefulness.

-If security reasoning generalizes, that's a finding worth documenting.
+If the reasoning generalizes, that's a finding worth documenting.
 If it doesn't, that's also a finding worth documenting.

 ---